illumio/terraform-provider-illumio-core/website/docs/r/workload_interface.html.md

 - **address** (String) The IP Address to assign to this interface.
 The address should in the IPv4 or IPv6 format.
 - **cidr_block** (Number) CIDR BLOCK of the Workload Interface.
 - **default_gateway_address** (String) The IP Address of the default gateway.
-The Default Gateaway Address should in the IPv4 or IPv6 format.
+The Default Gateway Address should in the IPv4 or IPv6 format.
 - **friendly_name** (String) User-friendly name for Workload Interface

 ### Read-Only